 Please remember that very popular events fill up and may have waiting lists.
 If you register for one of these events, and you do not cancel if you can’t attend, you are denying someone on the waiting list the opportunity to attend.

-Monthly Dining Out, July 24.
-This social event, where we eat at different interesting ethnic restaurants each month, has become very popular.
+Monthly Dining Out, Aug.
+21. This social event, where we eat at different interesting ethnic restaurants each month, has become very popular.
 The restaurants will be in different parts of the GTA, so everyone should have a chance to attend in an area convenient to them.
-This month’s dinner at Keyfi Istanbul Turkish Cuisine has sold out, but please check the link below on or after July 25 for registration for August’s dinner.
+This month’s dinner at Mai Bistro has limited space, but please check the link below on or after Aug.
+22 for registration for September’s dinner.
 Information about the event, the restaurants and registration is available here.

 Trip presentation: Epic bike and boat adventure through Croatia, Sept.
 29. Come relive the magic of a once-in-a-lifetime adventure through southern Croatia, where every turn of the pedal brought breathtaking views and gastronomic delights.
 Presented by wheel wanderers Nilavanh, Dan, David, Caroline, Renu, Meena, Natalia and Kim.
 The event is free and open to all TBN members and their guests.
 Main floor meeting room, Northern District Library near Yonge and Eglinton, Sept.
 29, 7 to 8 p.m.
 A photo from the trip appears below.